Hairkunft

 “Quast is never distant, instead he has a radical seriousness that can generate a humour all his own.
 That is what makes his work so special.”
 Patrick Wildermann, Tagesspiegel, 17.10.2024

 Theatre-maker Hendrik Quast tackles a subject that borders on social taboos in ‘Hairkunft’ (Hair-itage), when he uses his recent hair transplant to establish a link between hair loss and upward mobility.
 However, the intervention as an art project seemed to be a necessary measure of deficit management, as he knows that a full mane of hair fulfils current standards of attractiveness and can therefore be a prerequisite for a change of class.
 But: does he have the means and opportunity to secure his hard-earned middle-class (hair) status as a working-class child in the long term with the not entirely bloodless newly acquired fullness of hair?
 Is there a permanent cure for hereditary hair loss?
 And what will be left if his chronically sick body rejects its new head of hair?
-In an evening reminiscent of stand-up routines, Quast uses precision and humour to combine elements from the musical film ‘The Lion King’ with live singing, body art and crowdworking to take us along on his journey between classes.
+In an evening reminiscent of stand-up routines, Quast parodies elements from the musical film ‘The Lion King’ and combines them with live singing, body art and crowdworking to take us along on his journey between classes.
 Sprinkled with joyously painful moments of embarrassment, in ‘Hair-itage’ he questions the price of upward mobility, redistributes his costs to the taxpayers and ends up owing nobody anything.

 Tickets